-3. Is there any strategic advantage or disadvantage in proposing junior or senior level hires?
+6. Is there any strategic advantage or disadvantage in proposing junior or senior level hires?

 The provost's hiring initiative selection process does not prioritize hiring at either the junior or senior level.
-The provost's selection committee will apply the published criteria (see the published submission guidelines) to all submissions regardless of rank for proposed hires.
+The provost's selection committee will apply the published criteria (see the Round 2 Submission Guidelines) to all submissions regardless of rank for proposed hires.